sriramlab/GENIE/README.md

  ```
  ./GENIE <command_line arguments>
 ```
-If there are many annotations, then we recommend to run the following :
+If there are many annotations, then we recommend to run the following:
 ```
  ./GENIE_mem <command_line arguments>
 ```